deepak04122000/deepak04122000/README.md

 ### Hello!
 I am Deepak Maurya and I am a full stack Web developer as well as a Technical Blogger and a Gamer.
 I enjoy creating things that live on internet. 👋

-- 🔭 I’m currently working on ...Vuejs, Nodejs, Vuetify, BootStrap, MongoDB
+- 🔭 I’m currently working on ...Vuejs, Nuxtjs, Vuetify, BootStrap, Nodejs, Express, MongoDB
-- 🌱 I’m currently learning ...TypeScript, Docker
+- 🌱 I’m currently learning ...TypeScript, Deno, Docker
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...